Your browser is out of date.

 The Parthian Empire was one of the most influential civilisations of the ancient world and a brilliant rival of Rome.
 At its peak, the Parthian Empire stretched from Turkey to Afghanistan, and Nisa was one of its most important cities.
 Situated at the crossroads of commerce and power, it was a grand city full of opulent architecture, including a citadel, a treasury, and a temple.
 While much of it is still to be excavated, the archaeological site of Nisa is a fascinating insight into the powerful Parthian Empire.

 As the Roman Empire rose, it seemed as though little could stand in its way as its great armies expanded its territory in every direction.
-But to the east, there was a civilisation powerful enough to be unconquerable by mighty Rome: the Parthian Empire, which emerged in the middle of the 3rd century BCE and would rule over much of the region until 224 CE.
-While resisting the Romans, it expanded its domain to cover all of modern Iran and Iraq and parts of Turkey, Pakistan and Afghanistan.
+But to the east, there was a civilisation powerful enough to be unconquerable by mighty Rome: the Parthian Empire, which emerged in the middle of the 3rd century BC and would rule over much of the region until 224 AD.
+While resisting the Romans, it expanded its domain to cover all of modern Iran and Iraq and parts of Turkey, Pakistan, and Afghanistan.

 While Nisa retained traditional Parthian elements, there was a clear Roman and Hellenistic influence. © Govher Jumayeva / Shutterstock